 It takes some practice to get a super-tight kick drum and bassline mix.

-Usually something ends up feeling all mushy and flubby, and when you turn up the volume it just gets worse.
+Usually the low end feels all mushy and flubby, and when you turn up the volume it just gets worse.

 That's normal for beginner mixes.
 Happens to everybody.

-To really solve this problem you need start doing sidechain compression in your mixes.
+To really solve this problem you need to start doing sidechain compression in your mixes.